chaoxu/blog/posts/2014-03-08-even-cycle-in-a-simple-graph.md

 Another approach is to show the graph cannot contain a [diamond graph](http://en.wikipedia.org/wiki/Diamond_graph) as a minor and use any general graph minor recognition algorithm.
 The fastest I know is the $O(n^3)$ one from the original Robertson–Seymour paper.
 There are some [discussion on cstheory](http://cstheory.stackexchange.com/questions/7928/the-complexity-of-determining-if-a-fixed-graph-is-a-minor-of-another) on what is know about this algorithm.

 However we can do it better, because we can easily check graphs without a diamond as a minor has treewidth two.
 So we can first check if the graph have a fixed treewidth in linear time[@fixedparametertreewidth].
-Next, we can then apply a linear time minor testing algorithm on graphs with bounded branchwidth(which is implied by bounded treewidth)[@fixedsurfaceminor].
+Next, we can then apply a linear time minor testing algorithm on graphs with bounded branch width(which is implied by bounded treewidth)[@fixedsurfaceminor].

 The second step is computationally easy.
 Do a DFS, whenever we find a cycle, check if the cycle is even, delete all those edges, and keep going.
 The number of steps we take is at most $O(n+m)$ time.
 In fact, we don't really need to delete the edges once we find a cycle, as we know they will never get used by another cycle.

 # A much simpler algorithm
-Our algorithm above is pretty general and uses some heavy machinary.
+Our algorithm above is pretty general and uses some heavy machinery.
 That's the kind of solution I would give during a qualify exam due to time constraints(well, always use the most powerful technique possible).

 The theorems we proved implies one nice corollary